neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Minding the Gap.md

 ---

 # Minding the Gap (2018)

-Filmmaker Bing Liu searches for correlations between his skateboarder friends' turbulent upbringings and the complexities of modern masculinity.
+​​Filmmaker Bing Liu searches for correlations between his skateboarder friends' turbulent upbringings and the complexities of modern masculinity.

+**8.0** on [object Object]